 - Does not dry the vaginal wall or interrupt the natural lubrication process

 That’s a pretty awesome list, don’t you think?
-It sure it!
+It sure is!
 But I couldn’t get past the thought of sticking a cup up you-know-where.

-Here’s the thing: I read review after review and other than this kind of scary (but hilarious) one, everyone seemed to like their experience with the cup.
+Here’s the thing: I read review after review and everyone seemed to like their experience with the cup.
 The one thing I kept reading was “give it time.
 Give it three months and you will love it.”

 I purchased a menstrual cup.
 ME!?

 When it came in the mail I ignored it for a week.
 My husband was all sorts of funny telling me “congrats” on my purchase.
 I finally pulled the thing out of the box, sterilized it, and secretly hoped that my period wouldn’t come so I wouldn’t have to try it.
 I didn’t have a lot of faith that this would be a good fit for me.

 “I’m going to try it for three months before I finally give up and hate it.
 I know I will hate it.”
 This is what I told my husband.